lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Note that, here, water occupies the atom types 1 and 2, instead of 3 and 4 in the case of SiO2.
+    An important note: here, water occupies the atom types 1 and 2, instead of 3 and 4 in the case of SiO2 from the main section of the tutorial.

 .. |Zif-8-structure| raw:: html